KDE/documentation-develop-kde-org/content/docs/getting-started/using_actions/_index.md

    :language: cmake
    :linenos:

-This file is almost identical to the one for :doc`previous tutorial<main_window>`, but with two extra lines at the end that describe where the files are to be installed.
+This file is almost identical to the one for [previous tutorial](../main_window), but with two extra lines at the end that describe where the files are to be installed.
 Firstly, the `texteditor` target is installed to the `KDE_INSTALL_TARGETS_DEFAULT_ARGS` then the `texteditorui.rc` file that describes the layout of the user interface is installed to the application's data directory under `KDE_INSTALL_KXMLGUI5DIR`.

 ## Make, Install And Run